Executive Policy #4

 Electronic correspondence includes traditional two-way or multi-way communications between or among correspondents (i.e., individuals, businesses, agencies) and official, one-way, targeted messages, announcements, or other forms of communication from the University.

-All University electronic correspondence that contains individually-identifiable, confidential, or non-public information must be handled in accordance with Executive Policy Manual EP8: University Data Policies.
+IMPORTANT!
+All University electronic correspondence that contains individually-identifiable, confidential, or non-public information must be handled in accordance with Executive Policy Manual EP8: WSU System Data Policies.

 University electronic correspondence may be used only to meet academic instruction, research, public service, and administrative needs of the University.
 Originators are responsible for selecting the appropriate electronic correspondence mechanism according to the guidelines below.
 Delivery-tracking mechanisms should be used when necessary to ensure legal or business procedure compliance.